-1. Evaluate, throughout the vocational rehabilitation counselor, the cases referred, to determine their eligibility for services, as established by state and federal guidelines.
+- 1. Evaluate, throughout the vocational rehabilitation counselor, the cases referred, in order to determine their eligibility for services, as established by state and federal guidelines. - 2.
+Implement and provide independent living and vocational rehabilitation services to people with disabilities with the capacity to perform in some type of work, based on state and federal legislation. - 3.
+Design an Individualized Plan for Employment (IPE), according to the needs of the person with disabilities and in accordance with current regulations.
+This plan includes: - Application of guides and programmatic procedures for the provision of services

-- 2. Implement and provide independent living and vocational rehabilitation services to people with disabilities with the capacity to perform in some type of work, based on state and federal legislation. - 3.
-Design an Individualized Plan for Employment (PIPE it's a Spanish Acronym to Individualized Plan for Employment), according to the needs of the person with disabilities and in accordance with current regulations.
-This plan includes: - Application of guides and programmatic procedures for the provision of services - Beginning and ending date of services - Employment outcomes (regular employment, supported employment, selfemployment, or any other innovative option) - Projected date for the achievement of the employment outcome - Analysis to evidence the functional limitations of the consumer in relation to the employment outcome, outcomes of informed choice and the programmed services - Recommended VR services which are necessary to achieve the selected employment outcomes - Comparable services and benefits - Costs of services - Evidence of the financial participation negotiated between the VR counselor with the consumer/family, as applicable - Evaluative criteria - Specific responsibilities of the PRVRA - Responsibilities of the consumer/representative - Coordination with educational agencies
+- Beginning and ending date of services - Employment outcomes (regular employment, supported employment, selfemployment or any other innovative option) - Projected date for the achievement of the employment outcome - Analysis to evidence the functional limitations of the consumer in relation to the employment outcome, outcomes of informed choice and the programmed services - Recommended VR services which are necessary to achieve the selected employment outcomes - Comparable services and benefits - Costs of services - Evidence of the financial participation negotiated between the VR counselor with the consumer/family, as applicable - Evaluative criteria - Specific responsibilities of the VRA - Responsibilities of the consumer/representative - Coordination with educational agencies - Signatures of the parties and dates when plan is developed and approved - Evidence in the IPE of the participation of the consumer (his own words) regarding the informed choice process and other actions taken during his VR process - 4.
+Collaborate and participate in the drafting and implementation of the transition plan to adult life, whenever appropriate.

-- Signatures of the parties and dates when plan is developed and approved - Evidence in the IPE of the participation of the consumer (his own words) regarding the informed choice process and other actions taken during his VR process - 4.
-Collaborate and participate in the drafting and implementation of the transition plan to adult life, whenever appropriate. - 5.
-Provide Pre-Employment Transition services to students with eligible or potentially eligible disabilities.
+5. Provide Pre-Employment Transition services to students with eligible or potentially eligible disabilities.

-The PRVRA recognizes the importance of the transition process in the youth with disabilities and will maintain its commitment in that it is carried out in accordance with federal and state regulations.
-The Agency is developing with the PRDE joint activities to strengthen the provision of transition services in general, and especially the preemployment services to those youth with the most significant disabilities.
+The VRA recognizes the importance of the transition process in the youth with disabilities and will maintain its commitment in that it is carried out in accordance with federal and state regulations.
+The Agency is developing with the PRDE joint activities in order to strengthen the provision of transition services in general, and especially the preemployment services to those youth with the most significant disabilities.

-The PRVRA has a formal agreement with the SEA and the local DOL regarding Transition Services, which also includes responsibilities of both agencies related to the procedures for exchanging documentation regarding WIOA Section 511, as follows:
+The VRA has a formal agreement with the SEA and the local DOL regarding Transition Services, which also includes responsibilities of both agencies related to the procedures for exchanging documentation regarding WIOA Section 511, as follows:

-PRVRA's Transition Analysts will provide orientation to the local Department of Education staff regarding their responsibilities for compliance with Section 511 requirements and completion of an Orientation from VRA to DE Certification Form.
+-VRA's Transition Analysts will provide orientation to the local Department of Education staff regarding their responsibilities for compliance with Section 511 requirements and completion of an Orientation from VRA to DE Certification Form.

-Local DE has the following responsibilities:
+-Local DE has the following responsibilities:

-- a.
-During the next 30 days after completion of each Transition activity or service, DE will send to VRA a Certification of Transition Service, as established in Section 397.30 of the CFR and WIOA's Section 511. - b.
-Provide youth with disabilities evidence of transition services completion, among others, within the next 30 days after each activity or service completion, in accordance with CFR 397.20 and WIOA Section 511.

-- (2) Describe the status and scope of the formal interagency agreement between the VR agency and the State educational agency.
-Consistent with the requirements of the formal interagency agreement pursuant to 34 CFR 361.22(b), provide, at a minimum, the following information about the agreement: - (A) Consultation and technical assistance, which may be provided using alternative means for meeting participation (such as video conferences and conference calls), to assist educational agencies in planning for the transition of students with disabilities from school to post-school activities, including pre-employment transition services and other vocational rehabilitation services;
+- 1. During the next 30 days after completion of each Transition activity or service, DE will send to VRA a Certification of Transition Service, as established in Section 397.30 of the CFR and WIOA's Section 511. - 2.
+Provide to the youth with disabilities evidence of transition services completion, among others, within the next 30 days after each activity or service completion, in accordance with CFR 397.20 and WIOA Section 511. - (2) Describe the status and scope of the formal interagency agreement between the VR Agency and the State Educational Agency.
+Consistent with the requirements of the formal interagency agreement pursuant to 34 CFR 361.22(b), provide, at a minimum, the following information about the agreement: - A. Consultation and technical assistance, which may be provided using alternative means for meeting participation (such as video conferences and conference calls), to assist Educational Agencies in planning for the transition of students with disabilities from school to post-school activities, including Pre-Employment Transition Services and other Vocational Rehabilitation Services: